0blio/fileGPS/README.md

 Once you finished to write your module, you have to save it in `Modules/`, and it will be automatically imported once the main script is started.

+You can use the module [shame](https://github.com/0blio/fileGPS/blob/master/Modules/shame.py) as a template for your modules.

 ### Contribute to the project
 Do you want to help?
 Here's some ways you can do it: